tadad/real-democracy/content/pages/about.md

 ---
 title: About
-description: what is real democracy
+# description: what is real democracy
 date: '2025-02-17'
+tags: ['about']
 ---

 I am interested in